psnegi/3dshearlet/README.md

 #### MATLAB

-For running 3DShearlet code user need to  run convnfft_install.m from CONVNFFT_Folder  first.
+For running 3DShearlet code, user need to  run convnfft_install.m from CONVNFFT_Folder  first.

 Please use latest CONVNFFT from https://www.mathworks.com/matlabcentral/fileexchange/24504-fft-based-convolution to make sure it is compatible with latest MATLAB release.

-Restriction on the size of .mat file
+##### Restriction on the size of .mat file

 Due to nature of upsampling and downsampling for better denoising performance dimension of data need to be divisible by 3*2^(number of decomposition level required).